 For Cheer from Chawton: A Jane Austen Family Theatrical: Worked closely with playwright Karen Eterovich to correct anachronisms, clarify points, improve structure and focus, trim and tighten text.

-I can help your cast and your audience understand the world of the characters, and the precise meaning of their dialogue (regional linguistic variants in vocabulary, grammar, and syntax, historic slang, topical references, and more) as well as how to pronounce it.
+I can help your company and your audience understand the world of the characters, and the meaning of their dialogue (regional linguistic variants in vocabulary, grammar, and syntax, historic slang, topical references, and more).
 I can also assist your other designers with additional research on request.

 Amy Stoller’s Accents (and Dramaturgy—always read this edifying part of Mint’s program) add immeasurably to atmosphere.